zzcczc/COMP0035-tutorials-2025/docs/week1/3-source-code-control.md

 2. Coursework (one repo for both)

 The next two activities walk you through how to set these up.
 Each uses a different method.

+You may also want to optionally [integrate your IDE with GitHub](7-opt-integrate-IDE-GitHub.md) to make it easier to work between your IDE and GitHub.

 [Next activity](4-activities-repo.md)